Premature optimization is the root of all evil.

 componentDidUpdate()

-You can stop rerendering by using shouldComponentUpdate()
+You can stop recurrent rendering by using shouldComponentUpdate()

 .
 If this method returns false

-, the component will not render at all.
-And since it's assumed that the component behaves as a pure function, it is sufficient to check inside this method that the props
+We assume that the component behaves as a pure function, so we can check inside this method that the props

 and state

-state haven't changed.
+haven't changed.
 It looks something like this:

 shouldComponentUpdate(nextProps, nextState) {